j3nnyli/j3nnyli.github.io/index.md

-<b>Jenny Li</b> is a fourth-year undergraduate at Georgia Tech.
-Her family is originally from Xiamen, China, and she is a native of Suwanee, Georgia.
-She is majoring in Industrial Engineering with a minor in Economics.
+<b>Hello world!</b> I am currently a fourth-year undergraduate at Georgia Tech.
+My family is originally from Xiamen, China, and I'm native to Atlanta, Georgia.
+I'm majoring in Industrial Engineering with a concentration in Economic and Financial Systems, and I'm also obtaining a minor in Economics.

-Her desire to develop her professional and technical skills in a challenging and competitive environment has led her to completing two rotations as a Revenue Growth Management Co-op at The Coca-Cola Company's Atlanta headquarters; at school, this same desire has resulted in her becoming the President of the Epsilon Theta Chapter of Phi Sigma Pi, as well as the co-founder and Vice President of her Young Americans for Liberty chapter.
-Additionally, she is involved with the Institute of Industrial and Systems Engineers at Georgia Tech, and was a Campus Ambassador with the Foundation for Economic Education.
+I have always sought opportunities to develop my professional and technical skills in a challenging and competitive environment.
+To this end, I've completed two rotations as a Revenue Growth Management Co-op at The Coca-Cola Company's Atlanta headquarters; at Georgia Tech, I was the President of the Epsilon Theta Chapter of Phi Sigma Pi, as well as the co-founder and Vice President of our Young Americans for Liberty chapter.
+Additionally, I'm involved with the Institute of Industrial and Systems Engineers chapter here, and I was a Campus Ambassador with the Foundation for Economic Education.

-After graduation, she will be working as a Staff Consultant with EY as part of their Technology Advisor Program.
+After graduation, I'll be working as a Staff Consultant with EY as part of their Technology Advisor Program.

-She has a fascination with astronomy, space exploration, and history, and is a member of STARFLEET International.
-In her free time, you can find her golfing, playing the violin or chess, browsing r/daystrominstitute, or on Steam.
-She aspires to visit and explore space.
+I've had a long-held fascination with astronomy, space exploration, and history, and I'm a member of STARFLEET International, although I grew up obsessed with Star Wars.
+When I have free time, I'm golfing, playing the violin or chess, browsing r/daystrominstitute, or on Steam.
+I hope one day to visit and explore space.